Analyzing Altisource Asset Management (AAMC) & The Competition

-Altisource Asset Management (NYSE: AAMC – Get Rating) is one of 75 public companies in the “Real estate” industry, but how does it contrast to its competitors?
-We will compare Altisource Asset Management to similar businesses based on the strength of its valuation, institutional ownership, analyst recommendations, dividends, risk, earnings and profitability.
+Altisource Asset Management (NYSE: AAMC – Get Rating) is one of 74 public companies in the “Real estate” industry, but how does it compare to its rivals?
+We will compare Altisource Asset Management to similar companies based on the strength of its analyst recommendations, dividends, valuation, risk, institutional ownership, profitability and earnings.

-Altisource Asset Management has a beta of 1.04, meaning that its stock price is 4% more volatile than the S&P 500.
-Comparatively, Altisource Asset Management’s competitors have a beta of 0.76, meaning that their average stock price is 24% less volatile than the S&P 500.
+Altisource Asset Management has a beta of 1.04, indicating that its stock price is 4% more volatile than the S&P 500.
+Comparatively, Altisource Asset Management’s rivals have a beta of 0.79, indicating that their average stock price is 21% less volatile than the S&P 500.

+This table compares Altisource Asset Management and its rivals’ net margins, return on equity and return on assets.

-This is a summary of current ratings and recommmendations for Altisource Asset Management and its competitors, as provided by MarketBeat.
+This is a breakdown of current recommendations and price targets for Altisource Asset Management and its rivals, as provided by MarketBeat.

 |Sell Ratings